BP Canada: Return of British Petroleum, 1998–present

 After six years of absence, British Petroleum returned to Canada when on 31 December 1998 it completed its $53 billion merger with Amoco.
 The merger gave BP control of the Amoco Canada Petroleum Company, which had been in existence since 1969.
 In August 2000, Amoco Canada was renamed BP Canada Energy Company.
 As of 2012, following the divestment of its natural gas and natural gas liquids businesses, current BP operations in Canada focus on oil sands, including joint ventures with companies including Husky Energy and Devon Energy.
 It has activities in Alberta, the Northwest Territories, and offshore in Nova Scotia and the Canadian Beaufort Sea, and as of 2012 employed more than 450 employees.

-In 1998–2000, the operations of Amoco, ARCO and Burmah Castrol were amalgamated.
+In 1998–2000, the operations of Amoco, ARCO and Castrol were amalgamated.
 Into the 2000s, BP Canada operated primarily as a producer of natural gas and employed more than 2000 employees.

 The company partnered with Imperial Oil beginning in 2010, to carry out exploration of two of its offshore oil and gas blocks in the Beaufort Sea.
 During 2010 and 2011, BP Canada sold its natural gas operations as part of divestments following the Deepwater Horizon oil spill.
 It sold its natural gas business in Alberta and British Columbia to Apache Corporation in July 2010 and its Canadian natural gas liquids business to a subsidiary of Plains All American Pipeline in December 2011.

 The company operates primarily in Alberta, the Northwest Territories, and Nova Scotia.
 As of 2012, BP Canada has approximately 450 employees.
 It purchases crude oil for the company's refineries in the US, has oil sands holdings in Alberta and four offshore blocks in the Beaufort Sea and Nova Scotia.
 The company's oil sands leases include joint ventures with Husky Energy in the Sunrise Energy Project (50%), and Devon Energy in Pike, and a partnership with Value Creation Inc. in the development of the Terre de Grace oil sands lease.
 The Sunrise oil sands project entered the development phase in 2012.
 As of 2012, the Pike project, was in the regulatory approval phase, and the Terre de Grace project was in the resource appraisal phase.